Search Filters

 The Application Of Continuous Passive Motion After Total Knee Arthroplasty Does Not Affect The Knee Motion, Postoperative Pain And Surgical Wound Aspect

-Sergi Gil Gonzalez, MD, SPAIN Ricardo Andrés Barja, MD, SPAIN Laura Valls, MD, SPAIN Hector Hormigó, MD, SPAIN Antonio Luis García Cebrián, MD, SPAIN Enrique Fernandez Bengoa, MD, SPAIN Antoni López Pujol, MD, SPAIN Juan Ignacio Erquicia, MD, SPAIN Xavier Pelfort, PhD, SPAIN Joan Leal-Blanquet, MD, PhD, SPAIN
+Sergi Gil Gonzalez, MD, SPAIN Ricardo Andrés Barja, MD, SPAIN Laura Valls, MD, SPAIN Hector Hormigó, MD, SPAIN Antonio Luis García Cebrián, MD, SPAIN Enrique Fernandez Bengoa, MD, SPAIN Antoni López Pujol, MD, SPAIN Juan Ignacio Erquicia, MD, PhD, SPAIN Xavier Pelfort, PhD, SPAIN Joan Leal-Blanquet, MD, PhD, SPAIN

 Hospital Universitari d’Igualada, Igualada, Barcelona, SPAIN